 Substance use disorder treatment is covered by all health plans.
 However, you will pay more for treatment under some plans than others.
-The providers you can see under your plan will be different depending on the plan you choose.

-It's important to know you can't be denied coverage or charged more just because you have a pre-existing condition.
-This includes substance use disorder conditions.
+It's important to know you can't be denied coverage or charged more just because you have a pre-existing condition, including substance use disorder.

-Consider your costs before your health insurance begins to pay for medical care.
+Consider your costs BEFORE your health insurance begins to pay for medical care.